openlists/ElectrophysiologyData/README.md

 - The [DANDI](https://gui.dandiarchive.org/#/) archive ('distributed archives for neurophysiological data integration') is a platform for sharing and processing neurophysiological data.
 It includes a list of [public datasets](https://gui.dandiarchive.org/#/dandiset).
 Data on DANDI is generally organized in NWB format.
 - The [DABI](https://dabi.loni.usc.edu/home) repository ('data archive BRAIN initiative') is a platform for storing and processing invasive neurophysiological data, in particular for the BRAIN initiative.
 - The [EBrains](https://ebrains.eu/) platform for the European Union's 'Human Brain Project' includes a data portal with available data, including some extra- and intra-cranial human recordings
+- [CONP](https://conp.ca/), the 'Canadian Open Neuroscience Platform', is a resource for sharing open-science workflows and neuroscience data, including all kinds of neuroscience data.

 #### General Purpose Data Repositories